GuangLun2000/GuangLun2000.github.io/index.md

 - **Sep 2020 - June 2024:** Fuzhou University (BEng)
 - **Sep 2020 - June 2024:** Maynooth University (BSc)
 - **June 2022 - Nov 2022:** Cambridge University (Exchange)
-- Expect to apply for a one-year Mphil program and graduate in July 2025.
+- Expect to apply for a one-year Mphil program and graduate in Sep 2025.
 Looking for PhD position after that.

 <br>